10up/restricted-site-access/README.md

 If your proxy does not use static IP addresses, you can still utilize the `rsa_trusted_headers` filter to change which HTTP headers you want to trust.

-You can also use `rsa_custom_trusted_headers` filter hooks to allow request with custom headers.
+You can also use the `rsa_custom_trusted_headers` filter to allow a request with custom headers.
-All custom headers should be present in request with unique value.
-You can change this value if compromised to protect your site.
+All custom headers should be present in the request and with unique values.
+You can change these values if compromised to protect your site.

 ```php
 add_filter( 'rsa_custom_trusted_headers', 'my_rsa_custom_trusted_headers' );